mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/geth.md

 # geth
-> The go-ethereum command line interface.
+> The go-ethereum command-line interface.
 > More information: <https://geth.ethereum.org>.

 - Connect to the main Ethereum network and automatically download the full node